-A good set of Guardians of the Galaxy tips and tricks can help you get organised, powerful and get some good tunes going when you're crashing through Marvel's cosmic adventure.
-Whether you're looking for upgrades, secrets, combat advantages or just how to get some snazzy new outfits for Groot, we've got something for everyone below, learned from playing through the game ourselves and getting to grips with everything you need to know when playing the Guardians of the Galaxy game.
+Having the best Guardians of the Galaxy tips and tricks will ensure you flourish as you explore space, get paid and soar through Marvel's cosmic crusade.
+If you're looking for upgrades, secrets, combat advantages or just how to get some new shorts for Drax, we've amassed a whole list of great pointers that'll take you through everything you need to know when playing the Guardians of the Galaxy game.

 Guardians of the Galaxy upgrades available | Hide the creature or hide the tech in Guardians of the Galaxy? | Guardians of the Galaxy box under the stairs | All Guardians of the Galaxy choices | Guardians of the Galaxy Huddle answers | Sell Groot or Rocket in Guardians of the Galaxy? | How long is the Guardians of the Galaxy game? | Should you throw Rocket in Guardians of the Galaxy? | Is Guardians of the Galaxy co op?

-1. Stay quick and agile to keep safe in combat
+1. Stay agile to stay safe in combat

 It's not clear from the start, but a huge part of staying alive in Guardians of the Galaxy is agility and distance.
 There's a reason Star-Lord has a pair of jet-boots - they allow you to dash, jump up out of reach, and stay clear of opponents.
 Melee can be useful, but as a general rule Star-Lord does his best work moving fast and taking a middling-distance approach.
 Blasting opponents and directing the other Guardians is easiest done with some space, surveying the battlefield and getting to where you're needed ASAP.
 In many fights you'll spend more time in the air on the ground, and that's usually the smartest way to play overall.

-2. The icons to the left of enemy health show their weaknesses
+2. The icons on the left of enemy health bars reveal their weaknesses

 This isn't as relevant early on when you have less kinds of attacks, but the little markers next to enemy health bars actually shows what kind of damage you should be doing to them, both for increased stagger and to really punch through their health.
 Not only that, but these markers update mid-battle to reflect changes in the enemy condition.
 For example, if an enemy has a shield protecting them, the icon will tell you what you need to break through the shield.
-Once it's down, it automatically switches to what they themselves are hurt most by.
-Convenient, and of course you can always use the special visor upgrade to scan them and get even more data on their vulnerabilities, such as which Guardians can really impact and compromise them.
+Once it's down, it automatically switches to what will damage their bodies most.
+Convenient!
+And of course you can always use the special visor upgrade to scan them and get even more data on their vulnerabilities, such as which Guardians can really impact and compromise them.

-3. Use Huddles often and think about themes
+3. Use Huddles often and think about conversation themes

 Huddles are the moment where Star-Lord - and the soundtrack - both get to shine.
 A Huddle boosts your own damage and, if you're clever about it, the damage of the whole team, blasting out tunes and reviving any downed team members for good measure.